Choose another writer in this calendar:

 Immigrant Institution and a correspondence member of Finno-Ugrian Society

 and Finnish Literature Society.
-Uibopuu died on March 18, 1997, in Lund, and was buried in
+Valev Uibopuu died on March 18, 1997, in Lund.
+His ashes were

-Karula, Lüllemë, Estonia.
-He never moved back to his
+buried at Lüllemäe cemetery in Karula, next to his father's ashes.
+He never moved back to his old

 Keegi ei kuule meid, Janu, and Markuse muuttumised,